-For more information, contact Mark Hall, CCCC lead humanities instructor/C-STEP coordinator, (919) 718-7422 or mhall@cccc.edu.
+For more information, contact Mark Hall at mhall@cccc.edu.

 Student Government Association (SGA)

 The Student Government Association (SGA) is the student body's self-government.
 It is the official voice of the student body.
 The SGA is committed to promoting the student's personal, social, and academic growth through student activities.
 The SGA provides the environment for students to create and implement activities as they desire under the direction of the the Student Services Department staff.